Qiucheng Wu

 CVPR, 2023 [Code] [Demo]

 Based on a fixed stable diffusion model, we disentangle target attributes from a single training image.
-The learned parameters can then be applied to unseen images and achieve same edits.
+The learned parameters can then be applied to unseen images and achieve the same edits.
 This finding leads to a lightweight image editing framework with only 50 learnable parameters.

 Grasping the Arrow of Time from the Singularity: Decoding Micromotion in Low-dimensional Latent Spaces from StyleGAN